 Holy temples of Lord Shiva

-They visit the holy temples of Kashi, Allahabad, Haridwar, Rishikesh, Ujjain, and Char-dham.
+They visit the holy temples of Kashi, Allahabad, Haridwar, Rishikesh, Ujjain, and also the Char-dham.

-Bhimashankar temple, Trimbakeshwar temple, Baba Vaidyanath temple in Devghar, and Babul Nath Mandir in South Mumbai are famous in India.
+Bhimashankar, Trimbakeshwar, Baba Vaidyanath temple in Devghar, and Babul Nath Mandir in South Mumbai are famous temples of Lord Shiva in India.

 Devotees also visit the temples of other cities of the world.